 Is it safe to perform an Earth flyby gravity-assist with a spacecraft carrying nuclear material?

 Yes.
 NASA has flawlessly directed spacecraft to perform several Earth flybys and dozens of similar flybys of other bodies in the solar system (in conditions where navigation is much more challenging), with extremely high accuracy.

 In general, Earth flyby maneuvers have been designed so there is less than one in one million chance of a flyby accident that causes the spacecraft to reenter Earth's atmosphere.
 These precision maneuvers use proven techniques such as keeping the orbital path of a spacecraft pointed well away from Earth until a carefully planned navigation adjustment close to the date of the flyby.

-In addition, the enhanced GPHS modules are designed to contain their plutonium dioxide fuel in the unlikely event of an Earth re-entry during a flyby maneuver
+In addition, the enhanced GPHS modules are designed to contain their plutonium oxide fuel in the unlikely event of an Earth re-entry during a flyby maneuver

 What would happen to an RPS in an Earth flyby accident?

-All RPS include several layers of protective features, which are designed to contain their plutonium dioxide fuel in a wide range of potential accidents, verified through both a long history of safety testing and advanced supercomputer simulations.
+All RPS include several layers of protective features, which are designed to contain their plutonium oxide fuel in a wide range of potential conditions.

 RPS are designed to separate into free-flying GPHS modules in a reentry or flyby accident.
 The response of each module to thermal and mechanical stresses would vary depending on its specific entry angle and motion.
-Modules that exhibit any tumbling motion during reentry would not be expected to release any plutonium dioxide.
-All of the modules contain their fuel inside several layers of hard, heat-resistant material that is highly resistant to impact damage and is designed to contain the fuel upon its landing on the ground or in the ocean.
+Modules that exhibit any tumbling motion during reentry would not be expected to release any plutonium oxide.
+All of the modules contain their fuel inside several layers of hard, heat-resistant material.